15 Reasons Not to Have a Pet Cat

 Cat allergies are a relatively common condition.
 It may or may not affect you, but can be an issue if you want to invite friends and relatives over to your home.
 Cat phobia is less common, but may also interfere with your social plans.

-They are natural born killers.
+Cats are natural-born killers.
 They are programmed by nature to hunt, even if they have a full belly and aren't hungry.
 Populations of birds, small mammals, and other local wildlife can be decimated by the presence of cats.

-They are self willed and impossible to train.
-Unlike a dog, felines will not obey orders, or even bother to acknowledge them most of the time.
+Cats are self-willed and sometimes impossible to train.
+Unlike a dog, felines will not obey orders or even bother to acknowledge them most of the time.

 Cats vomit regularly.
-Sometimes it is caused by hairballs.
-Sometimes the cause is an illness.
-Sometimes you simply just don't know.
-It doesn't matter, whatever the cause, you still have to clean up the vomit.
+Sometimes it is caused by hairballs, sometimes illness, and sometimes you simply just don't know.
+It doesn't matter—whatever the cause, you still have to clean up the vomit.

 Cats sleep most of the day, but hate the idea of their owner getting any rest.
 They will walk all over you in bed, knead your chest, purr in your face, tickle your nose with their whiskers and tail - usually they want feeding or attention - but it's still annoying.